discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 as long as you keep it for defiance breaks.

 <Skill name="Distortion"/> however should be held for emergency <Boon name="Stability"/>/<Boon name="Aegis"/>.

+### Continuum Split
+<Skill name="Continuum Split"/> rewinds all your skills back to the status they have been at while entering.

+If the last stack of one of your Mantras gets used during the Continuum Split, it does not get rewinded!

+The durations depends on the amount of Clones spent.

+Since your Shatters will get rewinded as well, you can shatter **all** of them for additional boons.

+Make use of it at Precasts and during combat mostly if you either need additional CC, <Boon name="Stability"/>/<Boon name="Aegis"/>, or burst heal.

 <Card title="Precasting">
 At the Mistlock Singularity